Information and guidance on Business Improvement Districts.

 The local authority can only veto proposals within 14 days from the date of the ballot.

-If it appears that a significant breach of the rules has occurred during the ballot process a request to declare the ballot void may be submitted to the Secretary of State for Communities and Local Government within 28 days of the result of the ballot being published.
+If it appears that a significant breach of the rules has occurred during the ballot process a request to declare the ballot void may be submitted to the Secretary of State for Housing, Communities and Local Government within 28 days of the result of the ballot being published.

 4. Who pays the levy?